-Class that contains information (equation- or integrator-related) required for later code generation call(obj) Transfer the code object class saved in self to the object carr(obj) Transfer the code object class saved in sen to the object sent as an argument. get_codeobj_class() Return codeobject class based on target language and device.
+Class that contains information (equation- or integrator-related) required for later code generation call(obj) Transfer the code object class saved in self to the ob- ject sent as an argument. get_codeobj_class() Return codeobject class based on target language and device.